caitroach/pneumonia-detection/README.md

 That's where the "neural" in "neural network" comes from - we're using tech to mimic how our brains process information.
 The "convolution" in "convolutional neural network" (CNN) means that our image goes through little filters, making it easier for our model to detect meaningful patterns in the data and inform its learning.
 Rather than looking at each pixel individually, the computer looks at small sections of the image at a time, combining information to make its guesses.
 This convolution calculation helps the program understand the images we're showing it.
 Here's a more comprehensive look at image classification using CNNs via [AlmaBetter](https://www.almabetter.com/bytes/articles/convolutional-neural-networks):
 ![tweety](https://github.com/user-attachments/assets/a361b3c4-4875-4b49-a645-b8bfc24bb172)

-As a fun experiment, I decided to use this pattern recognition to identify viral and bacterial pneumonia from x-ray images.
-Unfortunately, lung structures are a little more complex than triangles, so we need to be careful with our data...
+I decided to use this form of image recognition to identify viral and bacterial pneumonia from x-ray images.
+Unfortunately, lung structures are a little more complex than triangles, so I needed to clean up and preprocess the data before model training.

 ## Project components
 I worked on this project sequentially.
 This took two weeks and six steps: